learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 export default counterReducer;
 ```

-Ok so effectively, our reducer is just producing a counter.
-It adds a new item
+Our reducer is just producing a counter.
+It adds a new item to the list each
-to the list each time it is called, and that item is one more than the last
+time it is called, and that item is one more than the last item.
-item.

 Instead of having all of our functions encapsulated in a closure within
-`index.js` as we did while building our own redux set up, we've now separated
+`index.js` as we did while building our own Redux set up, we've now separated
-out the reducer function, giving it a relevant name, `counterReducer`,
+out the reducer function, giving it a relevant name, `counterReducer`, and let
-and let the Redux library take care of our `createStore` function.
-These two
+the Redux library take care of our `createStore` function.
+These two pieces are
-pieces are both imported into `src/index.js` and used to create `store`.
+both imported into `src/index.js` and used to create `store`.

 This `store` value is then passed in as a prop to `Provider`.